Implementing backjumping by throw/1 and catch/3 of Prolog: Implementing backjumping by exception handling

 Assume first that $n=2$.
 Backjumping equivalent to that of Approach 1 can be implemented by

-Invocation of $B_2$ is placed in the exception handler, so when the first clause body fails exception is additionally raised.
-For arbitrary $n$ the transformed procedure (\ref{theprogram}) is: Generalizing this transformation to clauses with different heads is rather obvious.
-The same for employing a different backjump target identifier for each clause. \footnote{ In this approach it is possible to augment backjumping by passing information (from the place where backjump originates to the backjump target).
-The backjump target identifier $Id$ can be made non-ground, say $Id=f(X)$, then performing ${\it throw}(f(t))$ while executing $B_i$ makes term $t$ available in $B_{i+1}$, provided $X$ occurs in $B_{i+1}$.
-Such augmenting is impossible in Approach 1 and Approach 2.
+Invocation of $B_2$ is placed in the exception handler, so we additionally raise an exception when $B_1$ (the first clause body) fails.
+For arbitrary $n$, the transformed procedure (\ref{theprogram}) is: Generalizing this transformation to clauses with different heads is rather obvious.
+The same for employing a different backjump target identifier for each clause.
+Note that in this approach it is possible to augment backjumping by passing information (from the place where backjump originates to the backjump target). \footnote{ To pass a term $t$, one may choose the backjump target identifier to be $f(X_i)$ for clause $i$.
+Then performing ${\it throw}(f(t))$ while executing $B_i$ results in binding $X_i$ to $t$ when the exception is caught.
+This makes $t$ available in those bodies $B_{i+1},\ldots,B_n$ that contain $X_i$.
+E.g.\ for $n=2$ instead of the body of (\ref{program.approach1asmall}) we obtain ${\it catch(\, (B_1 ; throw(f(no b j))),\, f(X_1),\, catch(B_2, f(X_2), fail) \, ) }$; constant ${\it no b j}$ (for ``no backjumping'') is passed when standard backtracking takes place. } Such augmenting is impossible in Approach 1 and Approach 2 below.